 Photometric properties may be used as a basis for sorting.
-In practice this usually means colour.
-Colour is often a measure of maturity, presence of defects or the degree of processing.
-Manual colour sorting is carried out widely on conveyor belts or sorting tables, but is expensive.
-The process can be automated using highly accurate photocells which compare reflectance of food units to preset standards and can eject defective or wrongly coloured, e.g. blackened, units, usually by a blast of compressed air.
-This system is used for small particulate foods such as navy beans or maize kernels for canning, or nuts, rice and small fruit (see Fig. 1.9).
-Extremely high throughputs have been reported, e.g. 16 t h^{-1} [14].
+In practice this usually means color.
+Color is often a measure of maturity, presence of defects, or the degree of processing.
+Manual color sorting is carried out widely on conveyor belts or sorting tables, but is expensive.
+The process can be automated using highly accurate photocells which compare reflectance of food units to preset standards, and can eject defective or wrongly colored (e.g., blackened) units, usually by a blast of compressed air.
+This system is used for small particulate foods such as navy beans or maize kernels for canning, or nuts, rice, and small fruit (Figure 1.9).
+Extremely high throughputs have been reported (e.g., $16 \text{ t} \text{ h}^{-1}$ ) [18].
 By using more than one photocell positioned at different angles, blemishes on large units such as potatoes can be detected.

-Colour sorting can also be used to separate materials which are to be processed separately, such as red and green tomatoes.
-It is feasible to use transmittance as a basis for sorting although, as most foods are completely opaque, very few opportunities are available.
-The principle has been used for sorting cherries with and without stones and for the internal examination, or 'candling', of eggs.
+Color sorting can also be used to separate materials which are to be processed separately such as red and green tomatoes.
+It is feasible to use transmittance as a basis for sorting, although as most foods are completely opaque very few opportunities are available.
+The principle has been used for sorting cherries with and without stones, and internal examination, or "candling," of eggs.

-- (a) concentric drum screen, (b) roller size sorter, - (c) belt and roller sorter.
+Figure 1.7 Some geometries of size-sorting equipment: (a) concentric drum screen; (b) roller size-sorter; and (c) belt and roller sorter.

-Fig. 1.8 Cross-section of disc separators for cleaning cereals.
+Figure 1.8 Cross section of disk separators for cleaning cereals.